RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-15-the-search-for-topre-perfection.md

 I have used 'sure-fire' as how I saw this method prior to carrying it out.
 This is because this is how it is portrayed on every place I can find on the internet.
 I will credit cookie as one of the people who seems most instrumental in the current effort to find the ideal method to silence Topre avoiding all side effects.

 # Issues
 I feel that the dental band mod only gets good press.
-I would like introduce my alternative view.
-Because I feel like people might have the same issues in the future.
+I would like introduce my alternative view because I feel like people might have the same issues in the future.

 When I put the dental bands on, immediately it was noticeably quieter.
-This was fairly indisputable.
-However when listening closer I heard a quite prevalent pinging sound.
+This was fairly indisputable however when listening closer I heard a quite prevalent pinging sound.
 It was if I could just hear the spring pinging about.
 When typing and hearing the "Topre Rain" this is exactly what you don't want.
-Once you hear it you will never go back,to how you once viewed the mod.
+Once you hear it you will never go back, to how you once viewed the mod.
 Just in the background you can hear the pinging.
 This was the main problem.
 It was just not what I was looking for.
 Topre is an entirely different experience than buckling spring.
 With buckling springs the pinging is a part of the experience (unless you have flossed) and is something that is welcome.
 The other issue is the feeling.
 Alongside the sound I could feel the vibrations in my finger tips.
 This was very unpleasant and just felt like the tips of my finger tips were vibrating with every press.
-I find it very hard do put into words but it was certainly the most disagreeable typing experience I have had.
+Putting it into words is not easy but it was certainly the most disagreeable typing experience I have had.
-I should also mention the reduced travel.
-I did not have any problem with this.
+In reference to the reduced travel, I did not have any problem with this.
 So I will not list this as a problem with the dental band mod.

 I honestly do not really know what causes this problem.
 What I am guessing is that the springs are already compressed (due to the reduced space because of the dental bands) and this effects how they spring back up when further compressed.
 The bands push the sliders up slightly so when you put the domes and plate on, the plate does not sit flat in the case.
-It has to be screwed in in order for the keyboard to actually become together.
+It has to be screwed in order for the keyboard to actually become together.

 To corroborate what I am saying and give at least some validity to what I am saying. cookie mentions something similar [here](http://deskthority.net/photos-f62/did-a-silence-mod-on-my-topre-88ub-t5955.html#wrapper)